Merrick station: History

 Merrick station is typical of the elevated Babylon Branch stations that were rebuilt during the mid-to-late 20th century.
 The station was originally built on October 28, 1867, by the South Side Railroad of Long Island, but in 1869, it was expanded into a hotel built by SSRRLI President Charles Fox.
 This hotel was burned to the ground in 1908.
-A second depot was built in 1885 and a third was built in 1902.
+A second depot was built in 1885, and a third in 1902.
 The station was razed in June 1969 as part of the grade-crossing elimination project.
 A temporary station was installed on December 4, 1970, but the elevated fourth station was not opened until June 28, 1975.

 Station layout

 This station has one 12-car-long high-level island platform serving trains in both directions.
 A 10-car-long awning exists, with the easternmost part of the platform uncovered.
 The rail line has two tracks at this location.
-Each Fall, this railroad station, like Bellmore station plays host to a Street Festival/Fair courtesy of Merrick Chamber of Commerce.
+Each Fall, this railroad station along with Bellmore station plays host to a Street Festival/Fair courtesy of the Merrick Chamber of Commerce.

 Merrick station is home to a memorial to Roxey (d.
 1914), a dog who frequented the LIRR in the early 20th century and became a mascot for the commuters and staff.
 The small gravestone is located on the south side of the station, along the guardrail separating the parking lot from the Sunrise Highway, in a patch of lawn about 20 feet east of Merrick Avenue.